rohithaug/India-covid-19-data/README.md

 If you require, you can alter the [find_data.py](find_data.py) to visualize the data as per your requirement.

-4. I have also provided the [extract_data.py](extract_data.py) file which you can use to save the data as a .csv file.
+4. I have also provided the [extract_data.py](extract_data.py) file which you can use to extract and save the data as a .csv file.
 You can use that as well to visualize the data using Excel or any other suitable tools as per your requirement.
-I used the data in Tableau software
+I used the data in
-to create a [sample visualization](visualization_sample).
+[Tableau software](https://www.tableau.com/) to create a [sample visualization](visualization_sample).
 A few sample snipets are provided.

 ![](visualization_sample/sample_4.jpg)